Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Oh, by the way.
 Remember to add ‘Ni-no-Tachi’ to its name,” ‘Claude’ interrupted me.

 “The Second Strike?
 Why the heck would I do that?”
-My eyes were full of skepticism.
+My eyes squinted with a look of skepticism.

 Strangely, ‘Claude’ gave off an air of childish immaturity when he said that.
 Excitement emitted from him as he yelled out the name of the technique again, to my embarrassment.